 - ¾ cup sugar

-- In a medium saucepan, combine Port, balsamic vinegar, brown sugar, chopped figs nd rosemary sprig.
-Bring to a boil, stirring until the sugar dissolves.
+- In a medium saucepan, combine Port, balsamic vinegar, brown sugar, chopped figs and rosemary sprig.
+Bring to a boil, stirring until the brown sugar dissolves.
 Reduce heat to low and simmer for 10 minutes.
 Discard Rosemary.